Client rights organisation warns of computer takeover scams

 By: Warwick Ashford

-Australians lost half a thousand million bucks to scams in 2018
+Australians lost half a thousand million dollars to scams in 2018

 By: Aaron Tan